 So, how do you pass a transcription test?

 Passing a transcription test

 The transcription test will be one or more audio files you must transcribe within a certain time span.
 The number of tests and the difficulty level of the tests vary from company to company.
 Some companies will give you a 5-15-minutes audio file to test, while others may give you several longer audio files.

-You have to finish transcribing your test within the time limit or you will fail.
-But don’t let pressure or anxiety slow you down.
+You have to finish transcribing your test within the required time limit or you will fail.
+But don’t let pressure slow you down.

 Here are some steps you will have to follow to prepare yourself to pass the transcription test.

 Check what the company’s minimum required typing speed is.
-If your typing speed is not your strongest point, you might want to practice first to improve it.
+If your typing speed is not very fast, you might want to practice first to improve it.
 Get more info on increasing your typing speed with typing tutorials.

 Express Scribe is popular transcription software.
 You can download this free transcription software online.
 This is the only software you’ll need to do the test with most companies.
 After downloading the software, make sure to install it.
 Make sure to check their requirements before starting the test.

 A foot pedal will speed up your transcription.
 Most companies will not require that you have a foot pedal to do the test.
 You can use free transcription software to start, stop and rewind.
 But having a foot pedal will help you transcribe faster.